idelchi/godyl/docs/configuration/index.md

 - the `env-file` flag on the root command
 - `output` flag for the `install` subcommand
-- `format` flag for the `dump` subcommand
 - the `full` flag for the `dump tools` subcommand,

-you would use the following format in your YAML file:
+you would use the following format in your `yaml` file:

 ```yaml
 # Root command